usaid-cs/yesterday-i-learned/physics.md

 1. Ultrasonic mosquito repellants [do not work](http://www.bbc.com/news/magazine-20669080).
 1. The event horizon is where escape velocity equals the speed of light.
 The photon sphere is where orbital velocity equals the speed of light.
 1. UV light doesn't kill anything unless the light is applied for at least 10 seconds.
 The light also needs to be [UV-C](https://ultraviolet.com/what-is-germicidal-ultraviolet/), the wavelengths that kill germs.
+1. A planet gets tidally locked, as a matter of fact, if it's too close to a star.
+Because, you know, the water is pulled towards the star.
+So you can't just look for Earth-like planets near the right temperature---[you need to look for the right size of star as well](https://en.wikipedia.org/wiki/Circumstellar_habitable_zone#Spectral_types_and_star-system_characteristics).